reneafranco/Sophia-Courses/README.md

 Introduction to Programming in Python	3	*CS1100 Introduction to Python Programming

-Business of IT - Project Management	4	*PM1001 Project Management
+Business of IT - Project Management	4	*PM1001 Project Management ------ Satisfated Already -----

 IT Leadership Foundations	3	*BUSI1013 Principles of Management